evannorton/Pixel-Pigeon/README.md

 5. Create a `images` folder at the root of your game's codebase.

+6. Create a `src` folder at the root of your game's codebase.

+7. Create an `index.ts` file inside of the `src` folder.

-6. Run `npm install`.
+8. Run `npm install`.

-7. Run `npm run dev` to start a dev server with hot-reloading on port 3000.
+9. Run `npm run dev` to start a dev server with hot-reloading on port 3000.

 ## Command line interface